 Dave Snowden and Mike Jackson

 I saw the excellent Dave Snowden speaking at the Annual Mike Jackson lecture at Hull University yesterday evening.
+[Post Note: The recording now available here.]
 Excellent in every way – Dave’s presentation and his conversation with Mike.
-All except for the absence of audience questions and discussion, that is, which meant I came away frustrated with my ‘bated list of questions and … Continue reading “Dave Snowden and Mike Jackson”
+All, that is, except for the absence of audience questions and discussion which meant I came away frustrated … Continue reading “Dave Snowden and Mike Jackson”

 How do Baggini, Churchland and Flanagan Think?